 - Dealer Management Software (DMS) – A DMS can tie the entire dealership together into one shared database that stores everything from customer information, vehicle inventory, parts inventory, financial reporting, and provide KPIs (Key Performance Indicators) in every department.
 [Learn more about the Pros & Cons of DMS.]

-- Monitors to Share Metrics – Many auto dealerships showcase their team’s real-time metrics on monitors (in the back of house) to provide transparency and competition amongst the sales and service teams.
+- Monitors to Share Metrics – Many auto dealerships showcase their team’s real-time metrics on monitors (in the back of the house) to provide transparency and competition amongst the sales and service teams.

-- Tablets Across the Lot – Tech savvy dealerships use tablets on the lot to confirm vehicle pricing, inventory, and to keep the customer engaged.
+- Tablets Across the Lot – Tech-savvy dealerships use tablets on the lot to confirm vehicle pricing, inventory, and to keep the customer engaged.
 In the service department, service ticket writers can write up and submit a ticket on a tablet while inspecting the vehicle.
 Both of these examples provide a more efficient solution for the dealership, and more importantly, provide a better customer experience.

-- Centralized Data Across Multiple Locations – With tablets running a DMS, auto dealerships gain real time insight, which allow departments from different locations, such as body shops, to reduce their inventory or to move tickets to highly-specialized technicians with the right tools, which may be at a different dealership.
+- Centralized Data Across Multiple Locations – With tablets running a DMS, auto dealerships gain real-time insight, which allow departments from different locations, such as body shops, to reduce their inventory or to move tickets to highly-specialized technicians with the right tools, which may be at a different dealership.

 - Tapping into Customer Lifecycle – With the data in place, auto dealerships can reach out to customers as their lease or loan comes to an end to continue to build on that relationship.
 Also, dealers can track maintenance on vehicles and provide a more accurate price on trade-ins.